mminute/MminuteInventory/DevLog.md

   - Delete ✅
 - Add url ✅
 - Add quantity ✅
-- Recently opened inventories
+- Recently opened inventories ✅
-- Auto-open to last used inventory
+- Auto-open to last used inventory ✅
+- Text truncation in table view
+- Show the name of the file you have open
+- Fix recent file picker
+- (Maybe) Data fetching like goodreads
+- (Maybe) Reorder items
+- (Maybe) Handle photos?
-- Scroll to new item added?
+- (Maybe) Scroll to new item added?
 - (Maybe) Show/hide columns
-- (Maybe) Handle photos?
 - (Maybe) Merge inventories
+- (Maybe) Allow users to create/add columns.
+- ~~(Maybe) How to set file metadata?~~

 ## Notes